-Travelling Colombia was once considered dangerous, but its international stigma is slowly wearing off and more and more travellers are realizing that Colombia is one of the most diverse, welcoming and rewarding travel destinations on Earth.
+Backpacking Colombia was once considered dangerous, but its international stigma is slowly wearing off and more and more travellers are realizing that Colombia is one of the most diverse, welcoming and rewarding travel destinations on Earth.

 Medellín is no longer a murder capital, Bogotá is now a place to be explored, not feared and with a peace agreement finally reached between the Nobel Peace Prize winning President Juan Manuel Santos and the FARC (a violent guerrilla group), the country is slowly climbing out of its tumultuous past and looking towards a bright and safe future.

-Please note that we did not work with any hotels, airlines or tour companies in Colombia and this post is NOT sponsored in any way.
+Please note that we did not work with any hotels, airlines or tour companies in Colombia and this post is not sponsored in any way.
 Any recommendations we make in this guide is our honest opinion and we paid for all of our travels in the country just like you.

-How Much Will Colombia Cost?
+How Much Will Backpacking Colombia Cost?

 Budget: $60/day for 2 people or $40 / day for 1 person